 (c) If the liability insurance purchased by the Lessee has been issued on a “claims made” basis, the Lessee must purchase the extended reporting period endorsement for the policy or policies in force during the term of this Lease, and evidence the purchase of this extended reporting period endorsement by means of a certificate of insurance or a copy of the endorsement itself.

-(d) Lessee shall deliver to Lessor a certificate of the insurers evidencing all of the insurance which is required to be maintained by Lessee hereunder, together with evidence of the payment of all premiums therefor and Lessee shall, within thirty (30) days prior to the expiration of any such insurance, deliver other certificates of the insurers evidencing the renewal or replacement of such insurance, together with evidence of payment of all premiums therefor.
+(d) Lessee shall deliver to Lessor a certificate of insurance evidencing all of the insurance which is required to be maintained by Lessee hereunder, together with evidence of the payment of all premiums therefor and Lessee shall, within thirty (30) days prior to the expiration of any such insurance, deliver other certificates of the insurers evidencing the renewal or replacement of such insurance, together with evidence of payment of all premiums therefor.
 No such policy of insurance called for under this Section 15 shall be cancellable or subject to reduction of coverage or other modification except after thirty (30) days prior written notice to Lessor.

 16. LIENS: Lessee shall keep all of the Demised Premises and every part thereof free and clear of any and all mechanic's, materialmen's and other liens for or arising out of or in connection with work or labor done, services performed, or materials or appliances used or furnished for or in connection with work or labor done, services performed, or materials or appliances used or furnished for or in connection with any operations of Lessee, any alteration, improvements, or repairs or additions which Lessee may make or permitted by Lessee on or about the Demised Premises, or any obligations of any kind incurred by Lessee.
 In the event that any mechanic’s, materialman’s or other liens are filed against the Demised Premises, the Lessee shall within thirty (30) days of the date of receipt of notice of filing of any such liens, apply to a court of competent jurisdiction in order to bond off or remove such liens, and shall diligently prosecute such actions at Lessee’s sole cost and expense.